 Seems like @MaryLeeShark took a Bite of Your System Performance?

-07/13/2017 by Nick Welke Modernization - Infrastructure
+06/20/2019 by Nick Welke Modernization - Infrastructure

 If your SAS server performance has been lagging, it might seem as if @MaryLeeShark (a 16-ft great white shark with a Twitter account) has taken a bite out of it.
-Slow system performance can be the result of outdated hardware to users having poor programming techniques.
-While there are no known shark attacks on servers, here’s a few things to consider as you diagnose your system performance.
+Slow system performance can be the result of many issues, such as outdated hardware to even users having poor programming techniques that overwhelm the system.

-If you have recently installed or upgraded your system, ensure the SAS hardware recommendations are followed.
-As many experienced administrators know, servers more than three years old may have a hard time keeping up with newer applications.
-The newer servers offer not only speedier performance due to advancements in computer processing, but other benefits such as efficient power consumption and better memory management.
+If you have recently installed or upgraded your system, ensure you followed the SAS hardware recommendations.
+As many experienced administrators know, a server that is more than three years old may have a hard time keeping up with newer applications.
+The newer servers offer not only speedier performance due to advancements in computer processing but other benefits such as efficient power consumption and better memory management.

 However, powerful servers are only a small part of the equation.
 If you install a powerful server without making other changes, then you only enable bloated databases and inefficient programs to run lightning quick!

 Be careful, though, using more system memory to process data can improve performance but can also impact other processes or even the ability to complete the job at hand.
-It can be as dangerous as Caribbean reef shark helping as you spearfish in the Bahamas!
+It can be as dangerous as a Caribbean reef shark helping as you spearfish in the Bahamas!

-Along with setting the MEMSIZE option, it is a good practice to also restrict the SUMSIZE option.
+Along with setting the MEMSIZE option, it is a good practice also to restrict the SUMSIZE option.
 SUMSIZE limits how much memory SAS can consume for data summarization tasks that use class variables.
 SUMSIZE should always be less than MEMSIZE and REALMEMSIZE to leave spare room for other subtasks within the PROC.
 If SAS needs more memory to finish the step, it creates a temporary utility file on the filesystem.

 Configuring both MEMSIZE and SUMSIZE is a better practice to follow to ensure the stability of processing data but at the cost of longer build times due to swapping data to hard disk.
 There are many options available within SAS to manage performance.

-It is important to understand the pros and cons of configuring performance options in SAS and take appropriate steps to balance for the best approach.
+It is essential to understand the pros and cons of configuring performance options in SAS and take appropriate steps to balance for the best approach.
 The SAS Platform Administrator should manage these options in your environment.

 CAS has an elastic and scalable design in line with today’s need to perform infrastructural adjustments based on system load and demand.
 It’s easy to add or remove worker nodes from an existing CAS deployment.
-This makes it possible to leverage platforms such as AWS to spin up new worker VM’s during times of peak usage and shut them down when the demand for resources decreases.
-[More about SAS Viya Platform here .. ]
+This makes it possible to leverage platforms, such as AWS, to spin up new worker virtual machines during times of peak usage and shut them down when the demand for resources decreases.

-Also, the overall computing power in a Grid can be managed via queues, with some queues being given a higher priority over others in terms of resource consumption.
+Also, the overall computing power in a grid can be managed via queues with some queues being given a higher priority over others in terms of resource consumption.
 Grid computing environments can also be scaled easily.
-Unlike Hadoop, a Grid environment allows for heterogeneous computing resources.
-In other words, each server or node in the Grid does not have to be identical.
+Unlike Hadoop, a grid environment allows for heterogeneous computing resources.
+In other words, each server or node in the grid does not have to be identical.
 Servers can have different amounts of RAM and CPUs, which allows an organization to potentially leverage and combine both their legacy and new hardware as Grid nodes.
-[More about SAS Grid in this free, on demand webinar].
+[More about SAS Grid in this free, on-demand webinar].

-Before you can diagnose system performance issues, you must understand if the system is fully optimized or if your data load is just too large.
-As the need for analysis grow, the business users are in competition for system resources.
+Before you can diagnose system performance issues, you must understand if the system is fully optimized or if your data load is just too vast.
+As the need for analysis grows, business users compete for system resources.